 - 'multi-page : Generates multi-page HTML output, instead of the default single-page format. - 'main-doc : Indicates that the generated documentation should be written into the main installation directory, instead of to a user-specific directory.
-This mode is the default for a collection that is itself located in the main installation. - 'user-doc : Indicates that the generated documentation should be written a user-specific directory.
-This mode is the default for a collection that is not itself located in the main installation. - 'depends-all: Indicates that the document should be re-built if any other document is rebuilt-except for documents that have the 'no-depend-on mode. - 'depends-all-main : Indicates that the document should be re-built if any other document is rebuilt that is installed into the main installation-except for documents that have the 'no-depend-on mode. - 'depends-all-user : Indicates that the document should be re-built if any other document is rebuilt that is installed into the user's space-except for documents that have the 'no-depend-on mode. - 'always-run : Build the document every time that raco setup is run, even if none of its dependencies change. - 'no-depend-on: Removes the document for consideration for other dependencies.
-Furthermore, references from the document to other documents are always direct, instead of potentially indirect (i.e., resolved at document-viewing time and potentially redirected to a remote site).
+This mode is the default for a collection that is itself located in the main installation. - 'user-doc: Indicates that the generated documentation should be written a user-specific directory.
+This mode is the default for a collection that is not itself located in the main installation.

-- 'main-doc-root : Designates the root document for the main installation.
+- 'depends-all: Indicates that the document should be re-built if any other document is rebuilt-except for documents that have the 'no-depend-on flag. - 'depends-all-main : Indicates that the document should be re-built if any other document is rebuilt that is installed into the main installation-except for documents that have the 'no-depend-on flag. - 'depends-all-user : Indicates that the document should be re-built if any other document is rebuilt that is installed into the user's space-except for documents that have the 'no-depend-on flag. - 'always-run : Build the document every time that raco setup is run, even if none of its dependencies change. - 'no-depend-on: Removes the document for consideration for other dependencies.
+Furthermore, references from the document to other documents are always direct, instead of potentially indirect (i.e., resolved at document-viewing time and potentially redirected to a remote site). - 'main-doc-root : Designates the root document for the main installation.
 The document that currently has this mode should be the only one with the mode. - 'user-doc-root : Designates the root document for the user-specific documentation directory.
-The document that currently has this mode should be the only one with the mode.
+The document that currently has this mode should be the only one with the mode. - 'keep-style : Leave the document's style as-is, instead of imposing the document style for manuals. - 'no-search : Build the document without a search box.